dlaffoon/dlaffoon.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Hello!
+I am Darrell...
+published: true
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+I am an IT Executive with 35 years of experience in key leadership and management roles with a proven track record in enterprise architecture, application development, research and development, operations, network infrastructure, security and compliance, and strategic planning in the security, financial services, eCommerce, manufacturing and healthcare industries.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+Contact me here...
+[Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.